Portlaw: Social history

 During the 19th century, the Malcomsons established stores in the village that sold clothes and groceries amongst other basic needs, while other establishments such as bakeries were also present.
 The implementation of a different payday per factory department ensured that every day had the potential to be a shopping day.
 This meant that there was a need for workers in these social establishments as there was business spread across the week, rather than having one or two days where there was a mass appeal for goods and services.

 One of the more heavily encouraged aspects of social life within the community at Portlaw was the concept of temperance.
-Temperance was encouraged through the use of preachers from England speaking to the workers, and the establishment of the Portlaw tontine club in 1838, which punished its members financially if the rules of the society were broken.
+Temperance was encouraged through the use of preachers from England speaking to the workers and the establishment of the Portlaw tontine club in 1838, which punished its members financially if the rules of the society were broken.

-David Malcomson in particular was committed to ensuring that education was present in Portlaw, as it had not been a factor that was present in his own childhood, and this commitment continued after his death as he pledged funds for different schools.
+David Malcomson in particular, was committed to ensuring that education was present in Portlaw, as it had not been a factor that was present in his own childhood, and this commitment continued after his death as he pledged funds for different schools.

 Later decline

-The cotton industry was central to the local economy and lasted half a decade when it became bankrupt in 1876.
+The cotton industry was central to the local economy and lasted half a decade before it became bankrupt in 1876.
 The workforce in the factory comprised different genders and ages, with females aged thirteen and over claiming the majority from 1835 to 1874.
 The slow failure of the cotton industry in Portlaw ultimately began three years prior to declaring bankruptcy, as cotton prices all over the world began to decline.
-Although the industry in Portlaw was able to survive the problems and challenges faced by the American civil war in the 1860s, it was unable to cope with this decline in the industry, which inevitably led to the decline of Portlaw as an century industrial village.
-A tanning facility was opened in 1935, which was in the ruins of the original 19th century cotton mill.
+Although the industry in Portlaw was able to survive the problems and challenges faced by the American civil war in the 1860s, it was unable to cope with this decline in the industry, which inevitably led to the decline of Portlaw as an century-old industrial village.
+A tanning facility was opened in 1935, in the ruins of the original 19th-century cotton mill.

 This, however, had a negative effect on the surrounding areas as the refuse from the tannery was pumped into the mill pond, which saw waste flowing over the level of the surrounding grounds.
-The industrial area of Portlaw was sold in 1995, however over time the amenities and structures in the area were not put to any use, meaning that they subsequently deteriorated.
+The industrial area of Portlaw was sold in 1995; however over time, the amenities and structures in the area were not put to any use, meaning that they subsequently deteriorated.

 In 2021, the original home of the Malcomson family, Mayfield House (now derelict and uninhabitable), was put on the market for just under €800,000.

 Amenities

 The town has grocery shops, a pharmacy, a library, pubs, a cafe, fast food takeaways, a heritage centre, a primary school, a pre-school crèche and Roman Catholic and Church of Ireland churches.

 Curraghmore House, sitting on the outskirts of the town, is a manor house surrounded by 40 ha of land.
-It has been opened to visitors by Henry Beresford, 9th Marquess of Waterford, and hosts annual tourist and charity events, such as the Bluebell Festival and All Together Now festival.
+It has been opened to visitors by Henry Beresford, 9th Marquess of Waterford, and hosts annual tourist and charity events, such as the Bluebell Festival and All Together Now music festival.